pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 root@game-server:/docker-entrypoint.d# cp /bin/sh . && chmod u+s sh
 ```

-Finally back on earlyacces as drew we can escalate to root and grab the flag:
+Finally back on earlyaccess as drew we can escalate to root and grab the flag:

 ```text
 drew@earlyaccess:/opt/docker-entrypoint.d$ ls -lsa